udveg/hello-world/andrewpaper.md

 <br>

-Intrusion detection systems may be upgraded with real-time data analytics, which will aid in the prevention of harmful acts on the systems.
+<p>Intrusion detection systems may be upgraded with real-time data analytics, which will aid in the prevention of harmful acts on the systems.
 Businesses may now review prior data and real-time data to understand the behavior of what is typical data and avoid cyber assaults by merging BigData with machine learning.
 Many large companies are enhancing data security and this infrastructure allows a more subtle approach considered to other traditional methods.
-Machine Learning along with Big Data assured businesses from preventing cyber attacks, big data provided data management methods and threat detection however to upgrade this strategy reinforcement learning model played an important role.
+Machine Learning along with Big Data assured businesses from preventing cyber attacks, big data provided data management methods and threat detection however to upgrade this strategy reinforcement learning model played an important role.</p>

-#### 3.3 RL over other models
+### Conclusion

 <br>

-* The neural network used for implementing classifier are simple and fast making them suitable for emerging network with high demands such as IOT.
-* The reinforcement learning architecture is suitable for distrubuted high performance computing environments for example tenserflow, google cloud, MATLAB etc.
-* The model allows simple parameter update in case of new data which allows real time learning.
-* The reward function which drives  detection can be extremely flexible and doesn’t need to be differentiable.
+<pr>As this paper demonstrates how BigData and RL together enhances Datasecurity and also provides comprehensive idea about the advantages of RL over other models, how bigdata plays an important factor in machine learning models to aid cybersecurity and example of reinforcement learning and big data applied together (Intrusion Detection System).
+This clearly explains the potential of BigData, it is considered as backbone for many fields, the same way it has been uplifting the cybersecurity field too.   </pr>